An Explanation for Heavy Quark Energy Loss Puzzle by Flow Effects: Abstract

 \section{Abstract}

-Based on our new model potential in the presence of collective flow describing the interaction of the hard jet with scattering centers, an explanation for heavy quark energy loss puzzle is given by collective flow effects.
-It is shown that the collective flow changes the pole of propagator which lead to reduce significantly the dead cone and change the LPM destructive interference comparing to that in the static medium.
-Consider the collective flow with velocity $v_z$ along jet direction, the heavy quark energy loss is nearly the same as light quark in the region of $0.065<v_z<0.13$.
-It turns out that the average $v_z$ of rescattering centers is around 0.08, the differences of the effective average energy loss among charm, bottom and light quarks are very little from a full 3D ideal hydrodynamic simulation for 0-10$\%$ central events of Au-Au collision at RHIC energy by including collective effects.
-The flow dependence of the quark energy loss implies that the light and heavy quark have almost the same suppression of high $p_T$ hadron spectrum in high-energy heavy-ion collisions.
+The heavy quark energy loss puzzle is explained by collective flow effects in a dynamic medium.
+The dead cone and LPM effect are found to be changed comparing to the static medium case.
+Instead of only one dead cone in the static medium, the collective flow induces two dead cones from two different kinds of processes.
+One is from the projectile emitting gluon process, the same as that in the static medium.
+The other is from the gluon emission off the exchanged gluon process, decreasing with increasing flow velocity $v_z$ along jet direction, which lead to the increase of heavy quark energy loss.
+The differences of the effective average energy loss among charm, bottom and light quarks are very little from a full 3D ideal hydrodynamic simulation for 0-10$\%$ central Au-Au collisions at RHIC energy.
+This would yield similar high $p_{T}$ suppressions between light and heavy quarks for central Au-Au collisions.